projectkudu/AzureResourceExplorer/README.md

 3. Deploy the website by pushing the repository
 4. Set AADClientID and AADClientSecret appSettings
 5. To test, simply browse to the website and append the query string "?repository=<url of your Git repository>"

+### Running unit tests
+1. Unit test support is still evolving and the tests are located under ng\test directory.
+2. Tests are built using tsconfig.json file under ng folder.
+3. You will need to have tsc and node installed before you can run the tests.
+You can use npm for this.
+4. Navigate to ng directory and compile the files using 'tsc' and run the tests using 'node manageWithTests.js'
+5. Remember to update the tsconfig.json file when adding new test files.

 ## Adding Swagger based specs